rustwasm/wasm-bindgen/DESIGN.md

   free the space we allocated to pass the string argument once the function call is done.

-At this point it may be predictable, but let's take a look at the Rust side of things as well
+Next let's take a look at the Rust side of things as well.
+Here we'll be looking at a mostly abbreviated and/or "simplified" in the sense of this is what it compiles down to:

 ```rust
 pub extern fn greet(a: &str) -> String {